asim/turbo/README.md

-# Proxy GPT
+# Turbo

 Turbocharge your API backend with AI

 ## Overview

-Proxy GPT is an API backend with AI built-in.
+Turbo is an API backend with AI built-in.
 Create users, groups and chats, perform signup and authentication, including prompt/streaming responses from ChatGPT.
 All requests are forwarded using a shared key with context caching included by default.
 Events are stored in the database for filtering & auditing.

 ## Features